Creative Long Exposure Photography

-Flowing water looks great with a long exposure.
-Waterfalls don’t need a very long exposure to look great.
-It is thought that the human eye sees things at around 15th sec.
+Long exposures make flowing water look beautiful, but waterfalls don’t need a very long exposure to look great.
+The human eye is supposed to see things in about 1/15 of a second.
 Tell that to people who don’t like the Milky water effect.

 If you set your shutter speed to 1/15 you will capture very close to how the human eye sees the waterfall.
 I recommend shutter speeds from 1/15 – 1/2 sec to photograph most waterfalls.

 Although a monopod occasionally works with shutter speeds faster than 1/15 second, slow shutter speeds require a tripod.
 Some people don’t like the smooth water effect, but the quickest way to ruin a beautiful waterfall is to take a quick photo of it.
 There are some exclusions.
 This photo of Skogafoss waterfall rainbow captured a portion of the falls with a fast shutter.
 The reason for the fast shutter is because this was a hand-held photograph.
 Also, a long exposure can kill a rainbow’s intensity, so a fast shutter makes sure of capturing the intensity of the rainbow.

 This vertical photo of Skogafoss waterfall used a 13 second exposure.
 This is because I used my Magic Cloth to give extra exposure to the nearby, grassy rocks.
 The waterfall itself would have only had about one second exposure time.
 This is still more than enough exposure time and the waterfall has been rendered as totally smooth.